declension/squeeze-alexa/README.md

  * Low latency (given that it's a cloud service), i.e. fast at reacting to your commands.
  * Decent security, remaining under your own control
  * Extensive support for choosing songs by (multiple) genres, and playlists
- * Helpful, conversational responses / interaction in English (:new: and German)
+ * Helpful, conversational responses / interaction
  * :new: Support a variety of networks including restrictive firewalls (or 3G / 4G broadband with CGNAT)

 ### Things it is not